-Editor's Note: This article was originally published in three parts; today, we've combined the independent posts into a single piece for ease of browsing.
+Editor's Note: This article was originally published in three parts.
+We've since combined the independent posts into a single piece for ease of browsing.

 Unitaskers—a term coined by Alton Brown to describe tools that are good at only one job—get a bad rap, and often deservedly so.
 In most kitchens, space is at a premium, so who has the countertop to devote to a gadget whose only purpose is to barf up cylindrical omelettes or turn a hot dog into hot dog coins?